Clay County suspect captured in Alabama

 WEST POINT, Miss.
 (WTVA) - Authorities in Clay County and Alabama continue to search for a man wanted in connection with the death of an 85-year-old.

-Larry Finley, 39, is wanted in the shooting death of Kenneth O’Brian who was found dead Wednesday afternoon, Nov.
+Larry Findley, 39, is wanted in the shooting death of Kenneth O’Brian who was found dead Wednesday afternoon, Nov.
 23 along Joe Myers Road in Clay County.

-Clay County Sheriff Eddie Scott said Finley is also wanted on an unrelated charge.
+Clay County Sheriff Eddie Scott said Findley is also wanted on an unrelated charge.

-The sheriff said his office is working with law enforcement in Pickens County, Reform and Gordo, all in Alabama, to locate Finley who has family living in all three locations.
+The sheriff said his office is working with law enforcement in Pickens County, Reform and Gordo, all in Alabama, to locate Findley who has family living in all three locations.

 Anyone with information is asked to call the Clay County Sheriff’s Office.

-Note: Correction: Last name corrected to Findley.